odobon1/vlm-tutorial/README.md

 ## Evaluation Loop

-Note the evaluation loop is exactly the same for both paradigms except for how logits are computed.
+The evaluation loop implemented below will be used to evaluate Prec@1 of ResNet-50 and VLMs on ImageNet1k.
+We iterate over mini-batches of images and corresponding targets.
+Images are processed by the model to produce logits, which are then scored against the targets.
+Average Prec@1 is displayed at the end.
+Note the evaluation loop is exactly the same for classic and VLM paradigms except for how logits are computed.

-The `batch_prec1()` function takes a batch of logits and corresponding binary targets and computes mean Prec@1.

 ![](images/code_Page_03.png)

-Because we are only running the VLMs in inference mode, we don't need to run the logits through the activation layers (sigmoid/softmax) or apply the temperature scaling or bias in the case of SigLIP.
-That is, Training is off-scope for this tutorial so we will not discuss why temperature/bias exist (perhaps fine-tuning methods will be discussed in a future tutorial)

-We will not discuss why these exist in too much detail here, but in a nutshell:
-    • temperature is a learnable parameter that adjusts the sharpness of the contrastive learning objective
-    • For SigLIP, bias is a learnable parameter that is used as the name suggests and it exists to balance the positive/negative boundary.
-An interesting note is that one of the seminal SigLIP authors released notes recommending to initialize bias to -10 (sigmoid(-10) = 0) to reflect how the negatives vastly dominate the positives as a way of reducing shock to the system.

-However, applying activations + temperature scale + logit bias for SigLIP does not changing the ordering of logits by magnitude, and can thus be omitted from the inference pipeline as we have done here.
-^ briefly mention the existence of temp + bias in the sections before and state they are needed.
-Provide a brief explanation here.
-Start with explaining that the activations aren't needed and then tie in the temp + bias.
+Because softmax (ResNet-50, CLIP) and sigmoid (SigLIP) activation functions are strictly monotonic (ordering is preserved), they need not be applied to the logits during inference.

 ## ResNet-50

+First, we will benchmark ResNet-50 on the ImageNet1k validation set.

+ResNet-50 comes weighing in at 25.6M parameters.

 ### Batched Inference: ResNet-50

-We will start by examining the difference between performing batched inference in the classical vs. VLM paradigms.
-The code is arranged in such a way to highlight the similarities and differences between classic and VLM paradigms.
-The only difference between the classical vs. VLM paradigms in inference is how logits are computed from the mini-batch of images.

-In the classic paradigm, models are structured in such a way that they directly output logits, and ResNet-50 is no exception.

-In the classic paradigm, shown below, a batch of images is simply run through ResNet-50 to produce logits.
-Business as usual.
+In the standard setup, the model already is a classifier.
+Given a mini-batch of images `imgs_b` of shape (B, C, H, W), ResNet-50 produces class logits of shape (B, L) in a single forward pass.

 ![](images/code_Page_04.png)

 ### ResNet-50 Evaluation

-First we benchmark ResNet-50 on the ImageNet1k validation set.

-ResNet-50 comes weighing in at 25.6M parameters.

-talk about activation functions not being necessary in ResNet function annotations ...in other words, activations + logit conditioning (temp + bias) don't change the argsort of logits, so they don't need to be applied during inference.
+We initialize ResNet-50 and it's validation preprocessor, build the data loader, and evaluate the model on ImageNet1k.

 Note: we are using ResNet-50 v1 here.
-A better performing version of ResNet exists, but we will be using the original version as described in the seminal CLIP paper's abstract [1].
+A better performing version of ResNet exists, but we will be using the original version (v1) that is referenced in the seminal CLIP paper's abstract [1].

 ![](images/code_Page_05.png)

+Prec@1 = 76.2%, not an exact match with the 75.3% reported in the seminal work, but close enough.

 ## VLMs

-First, we will use just the raw, OpenAI-curated ImageNet1k class labels.
-Then, we will be applying a generic template: "a photo of a {}".
-Finally, we will use the CLIP 80 templates described by the authors.
+In addition to the broad overview of performing zero-shot classification with VLMs, we will also cover prompt ensembling which is a method needed to reproduce the headliner results from the CLIP abstract.
+Along the way, we'll ablate different prompt templates and observe performance impact.
+First, we will use just the raw, OpenAI-curated ImageNet1k class labels (the template simply being the label itself).
+Then, we will be applying the standard template "a photo of a {}.".
+Finally, we will apply template ensembling using the OpenAI CLIP Templates described by the authors to (spoiler alert) obtain the desired results.

-When the VLM is utilized to perform image classification, a representation in the text space is produced for each class.
-This can be as simple as embedding a single prompt per class e.g. "a photo of a <label>", or methods that produce more robust text embeddings can be used to create better targets, as we will soon see.

-Prompt Ensembling adds some additional complexity so we will first first perform inference using a single template per class.

-We will use <flagship> model which produces xyz-dimensional embeddings, has xyz layers, x number of parameters, etc.

-First, class prototype embeddings are generated for each class (1000 embeddings in this case for ImageNet1k).
-Because ImageNet1k contains 1000 classes, this means we'll have 1000 text prototypes.
+For our initial leg of experimentation, we will only be evaluating the flagship CLIP ViT-L/14 (336px).

 ### Zero-Shot Classifier

-Before discussing performing batched inference with VLMs, we will cover the construction of the zero-shot classifier.
+Before discussing performing batched inference with VLMs, we will cover the construction of the prototype matrix i.e. zero-shot classifier.

+It is pretty straightforward: the P texts are tokenized, encoded, and normalized to unit-length to produce our text embedding matrix of shape (P, D).

+In the case of single templates being used, we will encode all of our class labels at once (P, the number of prompts being encoded, is our number of classes i.e. P = L).
+That is, the text embedding matrix produced by `encode_txts()` *is* our prototype matrix.
+In the case of template ensembling, we will encode multiple templates corresponding to one class at a time, in which case the text embedding matrix produced by `encode_txts()` corresponds to a single class (P != L).
+More on that later.

 ...an L x D matrix G where L is the number of classes (1000 in our case) and D is the embedding dimensionality.